Azure/azurestack-powershell/Azs.Compute.Admin/docs/Get-AzsDisk.md

 ```

 ### -SharePath
-The source share which the resource belongs to.
+The share which the resource belongs to.

 ```yaml
 Type: System.String